Illinois-IoT/main-project/tutorials/day1/day1.md

 ./capture.sh image1.jpg
 ```

 Now, the new image is stored in `image1.jpg`.
 Run it again but replace `image1.jpg` with anything (ending in `.jpg`).
-As you can see, our bash script reads in whatever is passed in when you run the script and uses that as the name of the file.
+As you can see, our Bash script reads in whatever that is passed to it when you run the script and uses that as the name of the file.
 Very cool stuff!
 Now you can run our `./capture.sh` script and store the image to any filename of your choosing.

 ## 3. To Push Some Buttons

-Now you may be thinking about using your new Raspberry Pi camera on the go, or showing it off at your friend's party, but you certainly don't want to carry those heavy keyboard and monitor.
+Now you may think about using your new Raspberry Pi camera on the go, or showing it off at your friend's party, but you certainly don't want to carry those heavy keyboard and monitor.
 How will we take pictures then?

 This is where we will take what we've learned about GPIO pins and put them to good use.